We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 Hirers need to pay superannuation for some contractors.
 The Australian Taxation Office’s (ATO) website has information about which contractors get super and how much.

-If you’re a contractor who isn’t eligible for compulsory super payments, consider making voluntary personal contributions to your chosen super fund.
+Contractors who aren’t eligible for compulsory super payments should consider making voluntary personal contributions to their chosen super fund.

 Unfair contracts

 The best way to avoid unfair contract terms is to negotiate a fair contract from the start.
-But if you’ve negotiated a contract with a term that you think is unfair, there are several ways you can try to resolve the dispute.
+But if you’ve negotiated a contract with a term that you think is unfair, there are several ways to try and resolve the dispute.

 Start by trying to manage the dispute directly with the other party.
 If you’re not able to resolve your dispute this way, the other options are: